Are you looking for a user-friendly and open-source answer to your CMS needs? If yes, either Drupal vs WordPress platforms will do.

 Of the different features available, one crucial feature for both Drupal and WordPress is the capability to add plugins, which for Drupal is called ‘modules’.

 With Plugins, you can add features like visitor statistics, comment moderation, greater SEO control, and many other behind-the-scenes features.
 Regardless of the platform you use, you’ll inevitably have to add a few plugins to help you run your business website.

 The WordPress plugins ecosystem is huge, and most can be accessed with a few clicks in the WordPress CMS.
 WordPress offers paid and free options themes and more than 50,000 plugins.

 Its paid options may range from several dollars to $100 and more, with a choice between annual subscriptions or one-time payments.

-For instance, the Smart Slider 3 is a plugin that allows you to add slideshows on your website.
+For instance, the Smart Slider 3 is a plugin that allows you to add slideshows to your website.
 Its developers offer a one-time cost of $35.
-In the meantime, Automattic, the company running WordPress.com, have annual charges of $39 for its security and backup plugin.
+In the meantime, Automattic, the company running WordPress.com, has annual charges of $39 for its security and backup plugin.

 Most people opt for WordPress because it’s not too challenging as other CMSs.
 Its plugins are easily customizable and available.
 Plus installing them is not hard either.

 As such, WordPress has an extremely supportive community and produces numerous walkthroughs and tutorials to install, update, and even customize the features.

 Also, if you realize that you need professional help, hiring a WordPress developer is much easier and cheaper compared to hiring Drupal developers.